-Ivanka Trump’s Company Is Exempt From New Tariffs, Report Says, & What?
+Ivanka Trump’s Company Is Reportedly Exempt From New Tariffs & Excuse Me But What

 It looks like Ivanka Trump might be getting another perk in addition to her digs in the West Wing.
 President Donald Trump's new "deal" with China, might provide some benefits for the first daughter, according to Splinter.
 Ivanka Trump's company is exempt from new tariffs, reports say, so that's something.